dabliuw22/sb-oauth2-auth-server/README.md

 # Oauth2 Authorization Server

-Authorization server that allows you to store clients in memory and generate JWT tokens, using the authorization_code grants.
+Authorization server that allows you to store clients SQL databases and generate JWT tokens, using the authorization_code grants.

 1. Requirements:
 	* Java >= 1.8